-1998 and 2005 Stock Plans-We maintain the 1998 Stock Plan and the 2005 Stock Plan, under which we previously granted restricted stock and options to purchase shares of our common stock, including all stock options granted to our Named Executive Officers prior to October 2006.
-The 1998 and 2005 Stock Plans were terminated with respect to the grant of additional awards upon the effective date of the registration statement related to our initial public offering in October 2006, although we will continue to issue shares of common stock upon the exercise of stock options granted under each plan.
-The stock options and restricted stock grants under the 1998 and 2005 Stock Plans generally vest over four years at a rate of 25% after one year and 1/48th per month thereafter.
-Our stock options granted under the 1998 Stock Plan and 2005 Stock Plan generally expire after 10 years from the date of grant.
+2005 Stock Plan-We maintain the 2005 Stock Plan, under which we previously granted restricted stock and options to purchase shares of our common stock, including all stock options granted to our Named Executive Officers prior to October 2006.
+The 2005 Stock Plan was terminated with respect to the grant of additional awards upon the effective date of the registration statement related to our initial public offering in October 2006, although we will continue to issue shares of common stock upon the exercise of stock options granted under the 2005 Stock Plan.
+The stock options and restricted stock grants under the 2005 Stock Plan generally vest over four years at a rate of 25% after one year and 1/48th per month thereafter.
+Our stock options granted under the 2005 Stock Plan generally expire after 10 years from the date of grant.
+In the event that we are party to a merger or consolidation, outstanding options granted under the 2005 Stock Plan will be subject to the agreement of merger or consolidation.
+Such agreement may provide for (i) continuation of outstanding options, (ii) assumption of the 2005 Stock Plan, (iii) substitution of outstanding options or (iv) cancellation of outstanding options without payment of any consideration.